Understanding Search Marketing: SEO vs. SEM

 They include a headline and a description to let searchers know what they can expect to find if they click the ad.

 Once a person clicks on an ad, ideally, they complete a purchase, submit a lead generation form, or complete some other action identified by as a goal for the campaign.
-In the example above, GEICO would want the person to get a quote and ultimately get car insurance.
+In the Geico Car Insurance example, GEICO would want the person to get a quote and ultimately get car insurance.

 The cost of ads for SEM campaigns should be closely monitored to ensure profitability for the client or company.
 Ideally, the SEM campaign will become a cash machine.
 Overall, SEM can be a fast and profitable strategy; however, watch your SEM campaigns closely!
 They can quickly become expensive and costly if not monitored and maintained properly.